xebia-functional/poc-scala-data-streaming/docs/HowToRun.md

 ## Publish Docker app image

-In order to generate a docker image for an specific app you need to follow these steps:
+In order to generate a docker image for a specific app you need to follow these steps:

 1. Log into SBT console: `sbt`
 2. Select the app: ie `project data-generator`